rohnoan/sprechen/README.md

 # sprechen

-a real time chat application where you can post stuff, the cool thing is that its pretty unfiltered.
+a real time chat application where you can post anything, the cool thing is that its pretty unfiltered.